|

 one-off, but instead it has become an annual international agility event on the

 dog calendar.
-It happened a long time ago, but it is something he will always
+It happened a long time ago, but it is something he would always

 remember.